sfigg/commercialization-public/customize/enterprise/unified-write-filter.md

 | Critical threshold  | uwfvol  | Error       | 2        |
 | Back to normal      | uwfvol  | Information | 3        |

-### <span id="freespacepassthrough"></span> Free-space passthrough (recommended)
+### <span id="freespacepassthrough"></span> Freespace passthrough (recommended)
-On devices with a disk overlay, you can configure free space passthrough to save overlay space and increase device uptime.
-With free space passthrough, only overwrites take up space on the overlay.
-All other writes are sent to free bits on disk.
+On devices with a disk overlay, you can use freespace passthrough to access your drive's additional free space.

+Only overwrites, such as system updates, take up space on the overlay.
+All other writes are sent to free space on disk.
 Over time, the overlay will grow slower and slower, because overwrites will just keep replacing one another.

 ### <span id="persistentoverlay"></span> Persistent overlay